-With the holiday season fast approaching, it is important to be as vigilant as ever when it comes to keeping our homes and family safe.
+With the holiday season fast approaching, it is important to be as vigilant as ever when it comes to keeping your home and family safe.
 The summer months can be peak times for residential robberies with opportunistic thieves tempted to take advantage of homes filled with new gifts during the Christmas period or break into vacant properties while people are away on holiday.
 Cash, jewellery and electronics are generally high on a burglar’s hit list.

 ADT Security suggests the following 10 tips for people looking to avoid being targeted by burglars this festive season:

 - Don’t post pictures of gifts on social media, and don’t post your whereabouts, particularly if you are on holidays.
 Thieves can use insight from social media, such as Facebook status updates, to target homes.

 - Make your home look like someone is there, even if it’s empty.
 This can include:

 - getting neighbour to collect mail and put your bins out on bin night

 - parking a car on your driveway so it looks like someone is home

 - using timers to turn interior and exterior lights on and off at night – ideally at different times to avoid obvious pattern

 - hanging clothes on the washing line, or leaving shoes at the front door ensuring scheduled deliveries, such as newspapers, are stopped while you are away, or asking a neighbour to collect them.